Marshall Nelson: Rockingham Flames (2022–2023)

 Nelson joined the Rockingham Flames for the 2022 NBL1 West season.
 On 28 May, he scored 39 points in an 81–65 win over the Willetton Tigers.
 On 24 June, he recorded 26 points, 10 rebounds and 12 assists in a 102–93 loss to the Perry Lakes Hawks.
 On 1 July, he scored 39 points in a 114–110 overtime win over the Perth Redbacks.
 He helped the Flames finish the regular season in second place with an 18–4 record and helped guide them to the NBL1 West Grand Final, where they defeated the Geraldton Buccaneers 91–79 to win the championship behind Nelson's 19 points.
 For the season, he earned All-NBL1 West First Team honours.
 In 20 games, he averaged 21.85 points, 6.5 rebounds, 4.5 assists and 1.25 steals per game.
 At the NBL1 National Finals, the team was crowned national champions with an 85–74 win over the Frankston Blues in the championship game.
 He was named to the NBL1 National Finals All-Star Five.

 In November 2022, Nelson re-signed with the Flames for the 2023 NBL1 West season.
 He helped the Flames win the minor premiership but they went on to lose to the Joondalup Wolves in the preliminary final.
 In 23 games, he averaged 15.78 points, 4.22 rebounds, 6.17 assists and 1.09 steals per game.
 The Flames went on to reach the grand final of the NBL1 National Finals, where they lost 90–85 to the Knox Raiders.
 Nelson was named to the NBL1 National Finals All-Star Five for the second straight year.
 A week later, he played for the NBL1 West Select Team against the Perth Wildcats in two NBL pre-season games.

 Willetton Tigers (2024)

 After initially re-signing with the Flames, Nelson joined the Willetton Tigers in April 2024 for the 2024 NBL1 West season.
 In the Tigers' semi-final on 1 August, Nelson scored 48 points with eight 3-pointers in a 108–103 win over the Flames.
 In the preliminary final two days later, he had 26 points and nine assists in a 98–89 win over the Geraldton Buccaneers.
 In the grand final, he scored 19 points in a 91–89 loss to the Mandurah Magic.
+In 23 games, he averaged 19.0 points, 5.5 rebounds, 5.2 assists and 1.3 steals per game.
 Following the season, he once again played for the NBL1 West Select Team against the Perth Wildcats in two NBL pre-season games.